Aleph-Alpha/pharia-engine/README.md

 podman build . --tag pharia-kernel
 ```

-Then, run the image with
+Then, run the container with

 ```sh
 podman run -v ./config.toml:/app/config.toml -p 8081:8081 --env-file .env pharia-kernel
 ```

-We configure the bind address and port via the environment variable `KERNEL_ADDRESS`.
-If not configured it defaults to "0.0.0.0:8081", which is necessary in the container, but locally may cause the firewall to complain.
-Note that the Kernel can be configured both from environment variables and from a `config.toml` file.
-Mounting the config file is optional.
+You can find more details on how to configure the Kernel in the [OPERATING.md](./OPERATING.md).

 #### MacOS